-We talked to Ed Johnson, CEO & co-founder of PushFar, about virtual mentorship platforms, and this is what he said about it.
+Ed Johnson, CEO & co-founder of PushFar tells us about virtual mentorship platforms and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?